-Fairmont is Canada’s largest, odourless mineral hot pool.
-Water temperatures vary between 32O and 40O Celsius (89O to 102O Fahrenheit).
-What a way to relax, surrounded by the magnificent British Columbia Rockies.
+The Fairmont Hot Springs is Canada’s largest, odorless natural mineral hot pool.
+Water temperatures vary between 30 and 39 Celsius (86 to 102 Fahrenheit).
+What a way to relax, surrounded by the magnificent beauty of the Rocky Mountains.

-Nearly 1.5 million gallons of mineral-rich hot spring water flows daily through a large soaking hot pool, swimming/lap pool, diving pool and the hotel’s private hot pool.
-The source of these hot springs is thought to be cool mountain water entering faults at higher elevations, pushing its way perhaps several kilometres into the earth’s crust.
+Nearly 1.2 million gallons of mineral-rich hot spring water flows daily through a large soaking hot pool, swimming/lap pool, diving pool and the hotel’s private hot pool.
+The source of these hot springs is thought to be cool mountain water entering faults at higher elevations, pushing its way perhaps several kilometers into the earth’s crust.
 These waters then pass through the hot rock surface at Fairmont.
 The surface hot springs are collected in two main areas, and directed underground through lines to the pools where visitors are able to enjoy the water 365 days a year.
 An area from where visitors can view the natural hot springs is the historical Indian Baths to the north of the Lodge.

-Mineral Content of Hot Springs Water:
+Mineral Hot Springs Water can contain:

-|• Magnesium Sulphate (MgSO4)||494|
+|• Magnesium Sulphate (MgSO4)||494.0 ppm|

-|• Sodium Chloride (NaCl)||63.2|
+|• Sodium Chloride (NaCI)||63.2 ppm|

-|• Sodium Sulphate (Na2SO4)||38.3|
+|• Sodium Sulphate (Na2SO4)||38.3 ppm|